 The stock prices of companies involved in the life sciences industry have been and will likely continue to be volatile.
-Stock prices could be subject to wide fluctuations in response to a variety of factors, including the following:
+Stock prices and their relates financial instruments (e.g. warrants) could be subject to wide fluctuations in response to a variety of factors, including the following:

-- General market fluctuations; - Actual or anticipated variations in companies' operating results; - Announcements of technological innovations by competitors; - Changes in financial estimates by securities analysts; - Changes in the market valuations of life sciences companies; - Legal or regulatory developments affecting companies in the life sciences industry; - Announcement by life sciences companies or their competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; or - Additions or departures of key personnel.
+- General market fluctuations (including the parameters used for valuation of warrants); - Actual or anticipated variations in companies' operating results; - Announcements of technological innovations by competitors; - Changes in financial estimates by securities analysts; - Changes in the market valuations of life sciences companies; - Legal or regulatory developments affecting companies in the life sciences industry; - Announcement by life sciences companies or their competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; or - Additions or departures of key personnel.